 Passive real estate income refers to an investment strategy that generates earnings without the active involvement of the investor.
 However, the truth is that the level of participation directly depends on the type of real estate investment.
 For example, rental property is a popular investment touted as passive income.
 That said, owning rental property and managing those rentals are two different things.

-Renting properties involves marketing, leasing, maintenance, and consistent effort to ensure profit potential.
+Rental property management in Philadelphia involves marketing, leasing, maintenance, and consistent effort to ensure profit potential.
 That said, there are several avenues for investors to make money in the real estate industry.
 Check out these suggestions below to help build wealth through passive rental income and real estate.

 - Vacation Rentals